Best Sump Pumps in Canada

 Even though the casing is made of thermoplastic (which is quite solid anyway), the rest of the pump uses even sturdier materials.
 The steel drive shaft is rust-resistant and well built.
 Plus, the metal switch arm adds to this model's strength and durability.

 The Superior Pump is a rare find.
-This is a very affordable model that’s also powerful and quality made.
-Additionally, being a pedestal pump, it is easy to service, which can make maintenance more stress-free for you.
+This is a very affordable model that's also powerful and quality made.
+Additionally, being a pedestal pump, it is easy to service, making maintenance more stress-free for you.